silinternational/policy-on-data-retention/README.md

 2. An experiment to test out feasibility of [The Unreasonable Effectiveness Of Plain Text](https://www.youtube.com/watch?v=WgV6M1LyfNY)

 ## How to contribute
-The document sections are in simple text file using MarkDown for simple formatting, with a two-digit leading filename.
+The document sections are plain text files using [MarkDown](https://www.markdownguide.org/) for simple formatting, with a two-digit leading filename.
 Click onto a file to show the document section.

 ## Overview